Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

 # World and Others: 1/9.
 Terrible.
-I can't sense heroine's world having many discrepancies with the reality.
-A world that she can pillage authors in the old era to make success only means a terrible dystopia where literature forgot its root.
+I can't sense heroine's world which is abundant with many discrepancies with the reality.
+A world that she can pillage authors in the old era to make success only means a terrible dystopia where the literature forgets its root.

 And the only thing the hero did to this world was to add a number to the suicide count.

-+ AIs: It seems that they can help produce plots or interactive books once they are set up.
++ AIs: It seems that they can help produce plots or interactive books once they set up some basic configuration.

 + Books: They can leap about and give off sounds, smells, and textures.
 They can ask which character you'd like to be and what level to go next.
 Sounds great?
 But the author didn't depict them well.
 Instead, the heroine kept telling us what kind of analogue books she liked.